diodesign/diosix/README.md

    QEMU boots the hypervisor, which then automatically starts and runs this Root VM.

    The hypervisor outputs debug and diagnostic information directly to your terminal.
-You can also interact with the running Root VM via the terminal.
+You can interact with the running Root VM via the terminal, too.

 1. To log into the Root VM, use the username `root` with no password.

-   If the Root VM is powered off, the hypervisor will automatically restart it.
+   If the Root VM is powered off, the hypervisor will automatically restart.

 To control the emulator process from your terminal: